-Visitors to the National Museum of the U.S. Air Force in Dayton, Ohio were treated to a rare sight this past October as maintenance work on its storage hangars required the temporary relocation of a rare piece of American aviation history.
+Visitors to the National Museum of the U.S. Air Force in Dayton, Ohio, the home of the XB-70, were treated to a rare sight this past October as maintenance work on its storage hangars required the temporary relocation of a rare piece of American aviation history.

 Workers towed the single remaining North American XB-70 Valkyrie, a Cold war era supersonic bomber design, out onto the tarmac while displays were maintained inside the one of the museum’s hangar facilities.